 Recycling subcommittee chair, Sustainable Hanover.

 To post to Lab 2 Lab, register with Dartlist and fill out a post like you normally would, then tag it under Lab 2 Lab and add the category, Lab 2 Lab.
-Thank you for your dedication to reducing Dartmouth’s hazardous waste production!
+Thank you for your dedication to reducing waste!
+The planet thanks you.

 Welcome to Dartlist!
 Dartlist is your source for buying, selling, advertising community events and auctions here at Dartmouth.
 As with any online marketplace, it is up to the user to be aware of scammers.
 We work hard to keep Dartlist spam-free, and your constant vigilance helps too.
 Please report any spam you may find.
 To help protect yourself against spammers and fraud, please read Craigslist’s tips here.